 Those questions proposed by Kattsoff is similar to epistemological statements offered by Mustansir and Munir: the origin of knowledge, the relationship between knowledge and inevitability, the relationship between knowledge and truth, the possibility of universal skepticism, and the changing pattern of knowledge generated from a new conceptualization of the new world.
 14 Considering those questions, this study focuses on a principal question: How does the origin of political consciousness in Muhammadiyah?
 Consequently, this study is going to investigate the driving factors influencing Ahmad Dahlan's thoughts in establishing Muhammadiyah.
-It can be known that the political consciousness in Muhammadiyah can be traced back into a fourfold thing: the influence of the middle east renewal, the consciousness to liberate itself from backwardness, the consciousness to liberate itself from Cristian penetration.
+It can be known that the political consciousness in Muhammadiyah can be traced back into a fourfold thing: the influence of the middle east renewal, the consciousness to liberate itself from backwardness, the consciousness to liberate itself from colonization, and the consciousness to liberate itself from Cristian penetration.

+a.
 The Influence of the Middle East Renewal

 At the end of the 19th Century, the notion of an Islamic reformation was introduced in Indonesia.
 Indonesian Muslims at that time realized what happens in another Muslim world, particularly Egypt.
-Entering the 20th Century, such a notion developed by Jamaluddin Al-Afghani, Muhammad Abduh, and Rasyid Ridha can be accepted by Muslims in Indonesia.
+Entering the 20^{th} Century, such a notion developed by Jamaluddin Al-Afghani, Muhammad Abduh, and Rasyid Ridha can be accepted by Muslims in Indonesia.
 The main principle of the notion can be traced back to two inter-related schools.
-The first school is the demand of

-11 Rizal Mustansir and Misnal Munir, Filsafat Ilmu (Yogyakarta: Pustaka Pelajar, 2004), p.
-44.

-12 Musa Asy'arie, Filsafat Islam: Sunnah Nabi dalam Berfikir (Yogyakarta: Lesfi, 2002), p.
+The first school is the demand p.
+44. 12 Musa Asy'arie, Filsafat Islam: Sunnah Nabi dalam Berfikir (Yogyakarta: Lesfi, 2002), p.
 63.